-Computer Science:/Software Development/ Data Science: Maths is the facilitating subject and must
+Computer Science:/Software Development/ Data Science:

-Maths is the facilitating subject and must be taken, and for all students hoping to apply to top end universities, Further Maths is highly recommended as the strongest candidates will all be taking it.
+• Maths is the facilitating subject and must be taken, and for all students hoping to apply to top end universities, Further Maths is highly recommended as the strongest candidates will all be taking it.
 Economics or Business Studies Computer Science is not technically required, but taking it is natural if this is your chosen pathway and doing so will produce stronger applications.